dnsvault/docs/source/includes/_zone_statements.md

-Node_id | The ID of the zone statement's node to retrieve View_id | The ID of the zone statement's view to retrieve Zone_id | The ID of the zone statement's zone to retrieve Id | The ID of the zone statement to retrieve
+Node_id | The ID of the zone statement's node to retrieve View_id | The ID of the zone statement's view to retrieve Zone_id | The ID of the zone statement's zone to retrieve Id | The ID of the zone statement to delete

 ## Delete multiple zone statements